prathamesh-sonpatki/golang-challenge/_posts/2015-04-01-go-challenge2.md

 #### The Participants so far

 There are three categories of participants.
-Most are just participating in the challenge; some are also adding more steps to the cowbell track and some are participating "Just for Fun".
+Most are just participating in the challenge; some are also exploring further than the challenge and some are participating "Just for Fun".

 #####Participating